Prutserdt/dotfiles/README.md

-is running the shell script *[./config/dotfiles.sh](https://github.com/Prutserdt/dotfiles/blob/master/.config/dotfiles.sh)* .This script will first check the status of the dotfiles and after that a commit/push or pull can be made to the repo.
-Yes, this is all done from one command! :godmode:
+is running the shell script *[./config/dotfiles.sh](https://github.com/Prutserdt/dotfiles/blob/master/.config/dotfiles.sh)* .This script will first check the status of the dotfiles and after that a commit/push or pull can be made to the repo, all from one command! :godmode:

 Remember: if the local dotfiles are newer than the repo: push.
 If the local dotfiles are older than the repo: pull.